bgoonz/docs-collection/github/pages/setting-up-a-github-pages-site-with-jekyll/troubleshooting-jekyll-build-errors-for-github-pages-sites.md

 ---
 title: Troubleshooting Jekyll build errors for GitHub Pages sites
-intro: 'You can use Jekyll build error messages to troubleshoot problems with your {% data variables.product.prodname_pages %} site.'
+intro: "You can use Jekyll build error messages to troubleshoot problems with your {% data variables.product.prodname_pages %} site."
 redirect_from:
   - /articles/page-build-failed-missing-docs-folder/
   - /articles/page-build-failed-invalid-submodule/